css-materials/course-site/content/syllabus/exploratory-data-analysis/index.md

 ## Overview

-* Practice transforming and visualizing factors
 * Define Exploratory Data Analysis (EDA) and types of pattern exploration
 * Demonstrate types of graphs useful for EDA and precautions when interpreting them
 * Practice exploring data
+* Define factors
+* Practice transforming factors for visualizations

 ## Before class